Dr. D Teo Keifert

-Danielle earned her PhD from the Learning Sciences program at Northwestern University.
-She also earned a certificate in Educational Sciences as a fellow in the Multidisciplinary Program in Educational Sciences (MPES), an Institute for Education Sciences training program at Northwestern University.
+Teo earned a PhD from the Learning Sciences program at Northwestern University.
+Dr. Keifert also earned a certificate in Educational Sciences as a fellow in the Multidisciplinary Program in Educational Sciences (MPES), an Institute for Education Sciences training program at Northwestern University.
 During their 3rd year of graduate school, Danielle won a Best Student Paper award from the International Conference of the Learning Sciences in Sydney.

 Since graduating Northwestern University, Teo has worked as a learning scientist/post-doctoral researcher for the Exploratorium (2015-2016), and as a post-doctoral researcher with Dr. Noel Enyedy first at the University of California Los Angeles (2016-2018), and then at Vanderbilt University (2018-2019).

 Teo is currently an assistant professor on the faculty of Educational Psychology in the College of Education at the University of North Texas.
 Dr. Keifert has developed a new Learning Sciences graduate program and created undergraduate pre-service teacher courses that orient students to soiocultural/critical learning theory.
 Teo is also the delighted human of a sweet Tijuana rescue pup who keeps Teo company during analysis and writing binges, and reminds Teo to stop and take a break on the regular!